 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

 - Lip balm with UV protection

-- Hand sanitizer
+- Travel hand sanitizer

 - First aid kit

-- Camera Gear – DOWNLOAD our free checklist!
+- Camera gear – DOWNLOAD the free checklist!